|

 food provided on the set was always

 the same.
-Pasta salad, bread and butter, and candy. |
+Pasta salad, bread and

 |